Spectrum of the Koopman Operator, Spectral Expansions in Functional Spaces, and State Space Geometry: Nonlinear Systems with Globally Stable Equilibria

 For an equilibrium at $\x^*$ instead of at $0$, and for the particular observable $\ve{f}(\ve{x})=\ve{x}$, we get \bea & &U^t \ve{x} =\ve{x}^* + \sum_{j=1}^n s_j(\ve{x}) \ve{v}_j \, e^{\lambda_j t} +\!\!\!\!\!\!\sum_{\substack{\{k_1,\dots,k_n\}\in\mathbb{N}_0^n\\ k_1+\cdots+k_n>1}} \!\!\!\!\!\!\!\!\!\!\!\!s_1^{k_1}(\ve{x}) \cdots s_n^{k_n}(\ve{x}) \cdot \ve{v}_{k_1\cdots k_n}e^{(k_1 \lambda_1+\cdots+k_n \lambda_n) t} \eea where $\x^*$ is the time average of the state.
 This will be the term that also comes out in the case of the more general attractors treated below.

-Now we can utilize Lemma \ref{lem:ext} to extend the validity of eigenfunctions from $N(0)$ to the whole basin of attraction of $0$: \begin{proposition} Let ${\cal B}(0)$ be the basin of attraction of $0$.
+{ Provided the Taylor expansion (\ref{Taylor_expansion}) has validity in all of ${\cal B}(0)$}, we can utilize Lemma \ref{lem:ext} to extend the validity of eigenfunctions from $N(0)$ to the whole basin of attraction of $0$: \begin{proposition} Let ${\cal B}(0)$ be the basin of attraction of $0$.
 The spectral expansion of a vector-valued analytic observable $\f$ in ${\cal B}(0)$ is given by

 where $\tilde s_j$ are (possibly subdomain, if ${\cal B}(0)\neq M$) eigenfunctions of $U^t$. \end{proposition} \begin{proof} We obtain $\tilde s_j$ from $s_j$ defined on the open set $N(0)$ by pulling back by the flow, as in Lemma \ref{lem:ext}.
 Namely, ${\cal B}(0)=\cup_{t\in\R^+}S^{-t}N(0)$.
 Since $\tilde s_j=s_j$ on $N(0)$, using equation (\ref{evol_observable}) that is valid in $N(0)$, we see that the statement (\ref{evol_observable1}) is true for $t\in\R^+$.
 Let $\z\notin N(0)$.
 We have \bea U^\tau \ve{f}(\ve{z}) &=&U^\tau \ve{f}(S^{-t(\z)}\x) = \sum_{ \{k_1,\dots,k_n\}\in\mathbb{N}^n } = s_1^{k_1}(\ve{x}) \cdots s_n^{k_n}(\ve{x}) \, \ve{\tilde{v}}_{k_1\cdots k_n} \, e^{(k_1 \lambda_1+\cdots+k_n \lambda_n) \tau}, \eea where $ \ve{\tilde{v}}_{k_1\cdots k_n}$ are the Koopman modes associated with $\f\circ S^{-t(\z)}$.
 Now we need the following lemma: \begin{lemma} The Koopman modes of $\f$ and $\f\circ S^{-t(\z)}$ are related by \be \ve{\tilde{v}}_{k_1\cdots k_n}=e^{-(k_1 \lambda_1+\cdots+k_n \lambda_n) t(\z)}\ \ve{\overline{v}}_{k_1\cdots k_n}. \ee \end{lemma} \begin{proof} This is a simple consequence of the Generalized Laplace Analysis theorem \cite{MohrandMezic:2014}.\end{proof} Now we finish the proof of the proposition: Since combining (\ref{eq:KMext}) and (\ref{evol_observable2}) we obtain (\ref{evol_observable1}). \end{proof}